narlanmatos/narlanmatos.github.io/reception.md

 ---

-*This section brings together reviews, interviews, essays, academic studies, and media coverage documenting the critical reception of Narlan Matos's work in Brazil and internationally.
+*This section brings together reviews, interviews, essays, academic studies, and media coverage documenting the critical reception of Narlan Matos's work in Brazil and internationally.*
-These materials trace the evolving scholarly and public engagement with his poetry across literary, academic, and cultural contexts.*
+*These materials trace the evolving scholarly and public engagement with his poetry across literary, academic, and cultural contexts.*
+*A complete, concise list is available in the [Reception section of the Bibliography](https://narlanmatos.com/about/bibliography/#reception).*

 {% include feature_row id="feature_row" %}